iter8-tools/docs/docs/getting-started/concepts.md

   <img alt-text="load-test-http" src="../../images/iter8-intro-dark.png" width="70%" />
 </p>

-Iter8 experiments makes it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.
+Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

 ### Tasks
 An experiment is a set of tasks that are executed in a specific sequence.
 Iter8 provides pre-defined tasks for various functions such as generating load and collecting Iter8's built-in metrics for HTTP and gRPC services, collecting custom metrics for one or more versions of an app from databases, assessing [SLOs](#service-level-objectives), and checking if the application is ready.